KatsanikJr/predictor-feedback-switched/README.md

 - `Sim_IV_B.m` — simulation of the example in Section V.B
 - `plots_IV_B.m` — plots for the example in Section V.B
 - `find_LMI_IV_B.m` — auxiliary BMI/LMI search for the matrices used in Section V.B
+- `READMEcod.pdf` — detailed documentation of the implemented equations and numerical procedures

 ## License